United Airlines Invests in Bat - GuruFocus.com

 United becomes the first major airline to invest in a battery manufacturer, based on publicly announced investments

-CHICAGO, Nov.
-30, 2022 /PRNewswire/ -- United Airlines today announced a strategic equity investment in Natron Energy, a battery manufacturer whose sodium-ion batteries have the potential to help United electrify its airport ground equipment like pushback tractors and operations at the gate.
+CHICAGO, IL / ACCESSWIRE / December 2, 2022 / United Airlines announced a strategic equity investment in Natron Energy, a battery manufacturer whose sodium-ion batteries have the potential to help United electrify its airport ground equipment like pushback tractors and operations at the gate.
 United has made substantial investments in companies developing technology to reduce aircraft emissions, but Natron is the first that has the potential to reduce the greenhouse gas footprint from United's ground operations.

 "United Airlines Ventures was created to identify companies spearheading the next generation of innovative and emissions-reducing technology," said Michael Leskinen, President of United Airline Ventures.
 "Out of the gate, we primarily focused on technology designed to help reduce carbon emissions from our airplanes.
 Natron's cutting-edge sodium-ion batteries presented an ideal opportunity to both potentially expand our sustainability investment portfolio to our ground operations, and to help make our airport operations more resilient.
 United is looking forward to future opportunities to work with our airport partners on sustainable technology initiatives."